OCHA-DAP/pa-anticipatory-action/analyses/tcd/notebooks/forecasts/tcd_iri_seas_forecast.md

 ```

 ### Which cells to include for aggregation?
+For the trigger we have to aggregate a selection of raster cells to one number.
+Before we can do this, we have to decide which cells to include for the aggregation.
 We inspect 3 different methods: including all cells with their centre in the region, all cells touching the region, and an approximate weighted average.

 We should discuss as team (and with meteorologists) which is the best method.